 ## <chr> <chr> <dbl> <dbl> <dbl>

-Second Shift has a negative coefficient (lower breakdown risk) in both models.
-The total and direct effects are nearly identical --- changeovers do not significantly mediate the shift effect in this dataset (the changeover coefficient is small and non-significant).
+The direct-effect model also gives a very similar shift coefficient.
+That means changeovers do not significantly mediate the shift effect in this dataset --- the changeover coefficient is small and non-significant.
 The shift effect on breakdowns is overwhelmingly direct: whatever First Shift does differently, it isn't primarily through more changeovers.

 The collider bias trap